Last updated on September 19th, 2020 at 01:42 pm

 Recode is owned by Vox Media, which is a digital publishing network founded by Jerome Armstrong, Tyler Bleszinski, and Markos Moulitsas and based in Washington, D.C.
 According to a Nieman Lab article, Vox Media has eight editorial brands and a custom advertising division.
 These are (sports-focused) SB Nation, (tech site) The Verge, (video game site) Polygon, (real estate blog) Curbed, (food and nightlife) Eater, (technology news) Racked, (news hub) Vox, and (technology business) Recode.
 Further, a New York Times article dated 2015 states that NBC Universal, which is owned by Comcast, invested $200 Million in Vox Media.
 Recode/Vox is funded through advertising and sponsored content.

 Analysis / Bias

 In review, Recode primarily covers technology and silicon valley business news.
 Headlines and articles feature minimally loaded words such as this What it’s really like to live with so-called smart devices.
 This article is properly sourced to credible media outlets as are most on the Recode website.
-Editorially, Recode does not directly cover politics, however they do write articles pertaining to political policy and its impact on tech and business.
-These articles are typically neutral with some that leans left.
-In general, this is not a political driven website.
+Editorially, Recode does not directly cover politics, however, they do write articles pertaining to political policy and its impact on tech and business.
+These articles are typically neutral with some that lean left.
+In general, this is not a politically driven website.

 Overall, we rate Recode Least Biased based on minimal use of loaded language and story selection that is balanced.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
 (D. Van Zandt 7/30/2017) Updated (5/2/2019)